Frequently Asked Questions

 I’m not sure whether I need to see a doctor or physiotherapist?

 If you are getting pain that does not change with activity or position, chest pain, severe night pain or tingling in both legs or arms then you should probably talk to your doctor first.
-There are also things that your physio might find that would have them send you to your doctor as well.
+There are also things that your physio might find that would have them refer you to your doctor as well.
 These are extremely rare.

 Will I be treated in the first session?